Rehanon-Mackenzie/murder-who-wrote-quiz/README.md

   ### Wireframes

-  The wireframes were designed for mobile, tablet and desktop using balasmiq.
+  The wireframes were designed for mobile, tablet and desktop using balsamiq.

   #### Home Page